Face Milling Basics

 There are also some disadvantages to 45 degree face mills:

-- Reduced maximum depth of cut due to lead angle.
+- Reduced max depth of cut due to lead angle.

 - Larger body diameter can cause clearance problems.